 As we drove farther away from the mountains, traffic began to pick up.
 More bikes, some cars, and even trucks joined us on the road.
 Too soon we left the grass and hill vistas for buildings as we entered our final destination; Hue.
 However, as much as my butt was looking forward to getting off the seat of the bike, I was sad when we pulled up at our new hostel.
 What started out looking like it might have been a complete disaster turned into one of my most memorable travel experiences so far.

-Thinking of booking an easy ride through Hai Van Pass?
+Thinking of booking an easy rider from Hoi An to Hue to experience the Hai Van Pass?
 Be sure to do your research ahead of time.
 The program is offered in both directions from a variety of companies, but some are not legit and there have been a number of accidents.
 This is one of those activities where the extra money, meaning a good driver, is worth the cost.
 If you are looking for a recommendation, we used huemotorbiketour.com .
 We both felt incredibly safe and have an amazing time.